 This standard covers all types of zig-zag sewing machine/head, excluding embroidery sewing machines.

-In the preparation of this standard, assistance has been derived from IS 7492 : 1989 ‘Sewing machine, household — Sewing requirements (first revision)’.
+In the preparation of this standard, assistance has been derived from IS 7492 : 1989 ‘Sewing machines, household — Sewing requirements (first revision)’.

-The standard on household zig-zag sewing machine, which includes machines with mechanical/electronically operated zig-zag operations, is being brought in four parts, the other parts in the series are:
+The standard on household zig-zag sewing machine, which includes machines with mechanical/electronically operated zig-zag operations, is being brought in four parts.
+The other parts in the series are:

 Part 1 General requirements